mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 categories: PowerShell Xamarin MonoDevelop
 ---

-Xamarin Studio version 6.0 and above now have PowerShell editing and debugging support with a PowerShell addin.
+Xamarin Studio versions 6.x now have PowerShell editing and debugging support with a PowerShell addin.
 The PowerShell addin uses the [PowerShell Editor Services](https://github.com/PowerShell/PowerShellEditorServices) which is also used by the [PowerShell extension](https://github.com/PowerShell/vscode-powershell) for Visual Studio Code.

 {% img /images/blog/PowerShellSupportInXamarinStudio/DebuggingPowerShellScriptInXamarinStudio.png 'Debugging a PowerShell script in Xamarin Studio' 'Debugging a PowerShell script in Xamarin Studio' %}

-Now let us take a look in more detail of the features provided by the PowerShell addin.

 ## Features